JessenDGibbs/shadow/README.md

 # Shadow

 Personalized generative search models for every individual.
 Building the thought space and the cognition.
+Connect your things, think your way, and tag-team tasks with your Shadow assistant.

-Shadow allows individuals to license their AI minds and enables every human to be paid for the unique way they aggregate, think about, and interact with information.
-To be paid for being you.
+Aggregate and think about the information you want in an integrated environment with a personal AI assistant you can send on quests to grab the information and complete tasks.

 ## Personal Internet